heywoodlh/heywoodlh.io/_posts/2024-02-08-simple-uptime-monitoring-k8s.md

 layout: post
 published: true
 permalink: simple-k8s-uptime-monitoring
-tags: all, linux, kubernetes, monitoring, alert, uptime
+tags: [ linux, kubernetes, monitoring, alert, uptime ]
 ---

 > EDIT March 08, 2024: updated with the latest version of the container, netcat example, and keeping track of state in the `uptime-status` PVC